anyc/rpibuntu/README.md

 This repo contains:

-* create_rpibuntu.sh: a script to create and customize your own rpibuntu image
+* create_rpibuntu.sh: a script to create and customize your own RPiBuntu image
 * MD5SUMS: the MD5 hashes of the [RPiBuntu images](http://rpibuntu.kicherer.org/images/)

 See [rpibuntu.kicherer.org](http://rpibuntu.kicherer.org) for further information